Soli-64/VersaPy/cli/README.md

 ###### <hr/>

-### This package is the init cli for the [Versapy](https://github.com/Soli-64/VersaPy) project
+### This package is the create cli for [Versapy](https://github.com/Soli-64/VersaPy)

 ## <u>About the package</u>

-### It manages the full creation of your project, from the Vite template to the python virtyal env and deps.
+#### It manages the full creation of your project, from the Vite template to the python virtual env and deps.

 ## <u>Usage</u>